Homotopy theory of curved operads and curved algebras: Operads in the complete and filtered setting

 \begin{defi} A \emph{curved operad} $(\Oo,\, \gamma,\, \eta,\, d,\, \theta)$ is a complete gr-dg operad $(\Oo,\, \gamma,\, \eta,\, d)$ equipped with a map $\theta : I \to (F_1\Oo(1))_{-2}$ such that

 The map (or element) $\theta$ is called the \emph{curvature}. \end{defi}

 \begin{remark} When dealing with curvature, we often think about the map $\theta$ as an element $\theta \in F_1\Oo(1)$ of degree $-2$.
-If necessary, it is possible to replace ``the element $\theta$" by ``the map $\theta$" everywhere in this article. \end{remark}
+If $\Aa$ isn't a concrete category, it is possible to replace ``the element $\theta$" by ``the map $\theta$" everywhere in this article. \end{remark}